-The Government fully supports the contribution of private firms and individuals to the development and implementation of curriculum.
-Employers, society and Government will work together to develop and implement national curriculum
+The Government fully supports the contribution of the private sector and individuals to the development and implementation of curriculum.
+The Government will work together with private sector, industry, employers, civil society, county governments and the community to develop, implement and review the national curriculum.

 - i.
-Deploy monetary and fiscal incentives to encourage private investments in education and curriculum delivery; and - ii.
-Strengthen industry-institutional linkages and partnerships.
+Deploy monetary and fiscal incentives to encourage private investments in education and curriculum delivery; - ii.
+Strengthen industry-institutional linkages and partnerships and; - iii.
+Facilitate application of research, innovation and development in the assessment of curriculum delivery.

-CHAPTER ELEVEN: INCLUSION AND EQUITY IN EDUCATION
+CHAPTER ELEVEN INCLUSION AND EQUITY IN EDUCATION

-Promote inclusive education and ensure equity in education and training to address the needs of learners with disabilities and vulnerable groups in nomadic and ASAL counties and those living in extreme poverty and informal settlements
+Promote inclusive education and ensure equity in education and training to address the needs of learners with disabilities and vulnerable groups in nomadic and ASAL counties and those living in extreme poverty and informal settlements.

 Kenya has made tremendous progress in enhancing enrolment at all levels in education.
-However, there are groups of vulnerable learners who have not benefited so much from recent Government policies including free primary and free day secondary education.
-These groups include: leaners with disability who participate in special needs education; learners in slums/informal settlements; those in ASAL counties, those in nomadic communities; and orphans and extreme poverty groups.
-It is essential that curriculum development takes cognisance of these vulnerable groups and in particular the environments under which they learn.
-Well educated CWD / PWD are an asset for development and cease to be a burden to society and individual families.
+However, there are groups of vulnerable learners who may not benefited much from recent Government policies including free primary and free day secondary education.
+These groups include: learners with disability who participate in special needs education; learners in slums/informal settlements; those in ASAL counties; those in nomadic communities; and orphans and children living in extreme poverty.
+It is essential that curriculum development takes cognizance of these vulnerable groups and in particular the environments under which they learn.
+This will ensure that Children with Disabilities/Persons with Disabilities (CWD/PWD) are an asset for development and cease to be a burden to society and individual families.
 Ensuring equity in education will eventually close the widening gap between the poor and those who have.
-This will contribute to reduced conflicts and promote peaceful coexistence.
+This will contribute to reduced conflicts and promote peaceful co-existence.

-The Government is committed to giving every citizen an equal opportunity to access education.
-The Government will therefore ensure that all vulnerable groups achieve nationally set National Enrolment Rates (NER) and attain a minimum standard in learning outcomes at all levels of education.
+The Government is committed to providing every citizen an equal opportunity to access education.
+The Government will therefore ensure that all vulnerable groups achieve set National Enrolment Rates (NER) and attain a minimum standard in learning outcomes at all levels of education.

 - i.
 Facilitate CWD to access learning infrastructure and technologies that support their learning and training; - ii.
 Building capacity of EARCs to get all CWD to receive education; - iii.
-Use affirmative action to get all the children in slums to access education, including provision of special enhanced grants to vulnerable groups to improve learning outcomes; and - iv.
-Design and implement curricula specific to learners in ASAL regions.
+Use affirmative action to get all the children in slums to access education, including provision of special enhanced grants to vulnerable groups to improve learning outcomes; - iv.
+Design and implement curricula specific to learners in ASAL regions; - v.
+Ensure all institutions of learning and training are accessible by learners with various forms of disabilities; - vi.
+Undertake appropriate adaptations in curriculum and evaluation to increase participation for learners with special needs and disabilities; - vii.
+Provide qualified personnel to handle learners with special needs and disabilities; - viii.
+Promote advocacy and awareness creation on mainstreaming disability in education and training.

-CHAPTER TWELVE: REGIONAL AND INTERNATIONAL BENCHMARKING AND HARMONIZATION
+CHAPTER TWELVE REGIONAL AND INTERNATIONAL BENCHMARKING AND HARMONISATION

-To promote regional and international curriculum benchmarking and harmonization
+To promote regional and international curriculum benchmarking and harmonization.

 It is the policy of the government to foster regional and international mobility of workers.
 This is a strategy of the Government to enhance employment opportunities outside Kenya, as long as such employment does not adversely affect national interests like is the case of brain drain.
 Besides, Kenya benefits from international experts deployed to support different sectors of the economy.
-In addition, Kenya has committed itself to harmonize curriculum standards within the EAC.
+In addition, Kenya has committed herself to harmonize curriculum standards within the East African Community (EAC).
 Benchmarking national curriculum to international best practice would go a long way to support Government objectives in regional and international cooperation.